rmorse/babel-plugin-jsx-template-vars/README.md

 In complex applications, props will often get passed down into various data fetching routines, and if they are replaced with template props such as `{{name}}` it might cause them to fail.
 We need them to succeed and continue as usual to get a true render.

-What this means is, you'll want to set your template props on components that live underneath the data requests that use those props - if you set them too high up in your application it might cause issues.
+You'll want to set your template props on components that live underneath the data requests (futher down the tree) that use those props.